 Cultural Heritage Moments

-We’ve embedded accessibility into the different departments that touch the product lifecycle, including research, design, and engineering.
-This approach has allowed our dedicated Accessibility Team to consider conditions like vision loss, hearing loss, motor disabilities and others that might influence interaction with technology as they work across the company to build external and internal tools that promote accessibility.
+We’ve embedded accessibility into the different departments that touch the product lifecycle including research, design and engineering as well as those that design our workspaces and internal tools and those that provide reasonable accommodations to candidates and employees.
+This approach has allowed our teams to consider the different facets of disability such as vision loss, hearing loss, motor disabilities and others that might influence interaction with technology and our environments as they work across the company in support of disability inclusion.

 - Lean In Circles dedicated to helping women support each other and learn new skills

-- Black@ Family Circles and Latin@ La Familia Circles dedicated to helping Black, Latinx, and Hispanic people who’ve joined the Facebook team navigate their onboarding experiences and create lasting, meaningful community connections
+- Black@ Family Circles and Latin@ La Familia Circles dedicated to helping Black, Latinx, and Hispanic people who’ve joined the Meta team navigate their onboarding experiences and create lasting, meaningful community connections

 - Ally Circles dedicated to helping everyone learn and grow in their efforts to be an ally to various communities